 1. Assistance is limited to a maximum of three (3) individual projects per property and/or owner.
 2. Subsequent assistance can only be provided after any lien or agreement terms have lapsed, regardless if loan has been repaid.
-However, if extenuating circumstances arise, such as sudden health, disability, or other special need issue, during any lien term period, additional assistance may be granted on a case-by-case basis to address these new essential needs, where no other assistance or coverage is available.
-3. Recipients of new construction or replacement housing under any assistance program, via the City or County, are not eligible for any future assistance.
+However, if extenuating circumstances arise, such as sudden health, disability, or other special need, during any lien term period, additional assistance may be granted on a case-by-case basis to address these new essential needs, where no other assistance or coverage is available.

+3. Recipients of new construction or replacement housing under any assistance program, via the City, County, State and within the first twenty (20) years of such prior assistance or during any lien term, whichever is greater.